Grant Hermanns: College career

 After graduating from Rio Rancho, Hermanns committed to Purdue University over offers from at least eleven other schools, including New Mexico.
+At Purdue, he majored in industrial management.
 He redshirted his first year, 2016.
 He added 40 pounds in 2017, and, despite being a redshirt-freshman, made the Boilermakers' starting lineup.
-That year, he started the first six matches before suffering a season-ending knee injury.
+That year, he started the first six games before suffering a season-ending knee injury.
 He helped block for a total of 403.1 yards offense a game and was named a 2017 Academic All-Big Ten Conference selection.

-As a sophomore in 2018, Hermanns appeared in nine games, all as a starter, and was named an Academic All-Big Ten selection.
+As a sophomore in 2018, Hermanns started nine games and was named an Academic All-Big Ten selection.
 He helped block for the Purdue offense which averaged over 440 yards of offense each game.
 He was named team captain for his junior year, 2019, and started all 12 games, earning Academic All-Big Ten honors while helping the team compile an average of 393.2 yards of offense per game.
-As a senior, Hermanns started all six games of Purdue's COVID shortened season, was named team captain, received his fourth Academic All-Big Ten Conference selection and an Honorable Mention All-Big Ten conference player.
+As a senior, Hermanns started all six games of Purdue's COVID shortened season, was named team captain, received his fourth Academic All-Big Ten Conference selection and was named honorable mention All-Big Ten.

 All college players were given an extra year of eligibility due to the COVID-19 pandemic.
-Despite being eligible for one additional season due to this, Hermanns decided to declare for the NFL Draft.
+Despite being eligible for one additional season due to this, Hermanns decided to declare for the NFL draft.
 He finished his four-year career at Purdue with a total of 33 games played, all at the left tackle position.